Keyaan-07/USB-PD-Power-Module/JOURNAL.md

 created_at: "2024-05-23"
 ---
 --------------
-# Total Time Spent: 13 hours and 30 minutes
+# Total Time Spent: 14 hours
 # Also spent about 2 hours making the BOM and finalising components